admin20-17/ai-security-triage/README.md

 The system moves beyond raw CVSS scoring by incorporating business impact, asset exposure, and operational context into a unified risk score.

-I designed the scoring logic, structured the repository for collaborative use, and containerized the tool with Docker so teammates could deploy and test the pipeline consistently across environments.
+In this project, I contributed to testing, deployment, and refinement of the triage pipeline, helping validate results and ensure the tool could be executed reliably in a team environment.